rajeswarandhandapani/baas-bank-ui/PRD.md

 ## 2025-06-28: Admin Dashboard API Composition Implementation - COMPLETED ✅

-**Major Enhancement**: Implemented API composition pattern for admin dashboard to optimize performance and reduce multiple API calls.
+**Major Enhancement**: Implemented API composition pattern for admin dashboard to optimize performance and eliminate multiple API calls.

 **Key Changes**:
 - **New AdminDashboardService**: Created dedicated service for the `/api/admin-dashboard` endpoint that returns all admin data in a single call